 Some designated supports may need to be provided outside of the digital-delivery system.
 These supports are to be provided locally for those students unable to use the designated supports when provided digitally.
+Individualizing access needs on the test for each student provides increased opportunities to accurately demonstrate knowledge and skills.
+Table 7 lists the non-embedded designated supports available to students when there is documentation of a need approved through a school-based team.
+School-based teams include, but are not limited to: 504, BIT, EL (IELP), IEP, MTSS, RTI, Title I, and/or Intervention teams.
 The table includes a description of each support along with recommendations for when the support might be needed and how it can be used.
-(Adapted from Smarter Balanced, p.
-13)

-Table 6.
-Non-embedded Designated Support (Adapted from Smarter Balanced, pp. 13-16)
+Table 7: Non-embedded Designated Supports (Smarter Balanced, pp. 13-16)